I'm writing, but elsewhere.

 Metroblogging's 7 Gifts to the World - This is an epic listing of posts made at other Metroblogging sites around the world.
 I just wrote the briefs, which was an epic project into itself.

-LA Comedy Club to Ban the Word Nigger - I live close to where Michael Richards called some black patrons "the name that white people shall not speak."
+LA Comedy Club to Ban the N-Word - I live close to where Michael Richards called some black patrons "the name that white people shall not speak."
 This post is my take.

 The rest of the items I post tend to be of local or immediate interest, but these are some maybe friends and family will appreciate.
 Check out the comment threads, where readers don't hesitate to correct or cheer me on.